kevr/arch-valheim/README.md

 1. Open `r2modman`
 2. Select the *Game* tab, search for *Valheim*, select it, and choose *Steam*
 3. Create a new profile
-4. Browse for and install `ArchValheim`
+4. Browse for and install `ArchValheim` and/or `ArchValheimOptional`
 5. Launch Valheim with *Start Modded* in the upper-left corner of r2modman
 6. Log in to the server as per usual